whydinkov/ranlp-2019/README.md

 ## Dataset

-Contains 235 articles, manually labelled by [Krasimir Gadjokov](https://www.gadjokov.com/) between 2015-2017.
+Contains 237 articles, manually labelled by [Krasimir Gadjokov](https://www.gadjokov.com/) between 2012-2017.
+As well as 92 non-toxic articles fetched from popular bulgaria media outlets in 2019.

-Categories are as follows:
+Toxicity categories are as follows:

 | Category | Example |
 |----------|---------|